Beyond your script

 Packaging allows Python to β€œinstall” your code so that it can be re-used from anywhere.

-Local, editable installation from the package directory:
+Local, editable installation from local github repo:

 pip install -e .